What Happens If You Are At Fault In A Car Accident In Utah?

 How Fault Is Decided In Practice?

 Insurers study the scene and assign fault by percentage.
 They look at the police report, Utah traffic laws, vehicle damage patterns, skid marks, dashcam or doorbell video, and witness statements.
 Utah’s modified comparative fault rule then limits recovery based on each driver’s share.
-If your fault is equal to or higher than everyone else combined, you cannot recover injury money.
+If your fault is equal to or higher than everyone else’s combined, you cannot recover injury money.
 This 50% bar is the key rule in Utah.

-Helpful evidence
+Helpful Evidence

 - Clear photos from many angles